Skip to content

 © Federico Facchin

-At the end of the day, when the flock of birds has dispersed, the bait ball has shrunk to the size of a watermelon, and the last sharks have disappeared in the blue, we get back on the boat.
-Not before diving one last time, at 10 meters under the surface, to take one more photo of the survivors getting attacked by the last tunas.
+At day’s end, when the flock of birds had dispersed, the bait ball had shrunk to the size of a watermelon, and the last sharks had vanished into the blue, we returned to the boat.
+But not before diving one last time, descending 10 meters beneath the surface to capture one more photo of the survivors being attacked by the remaining tunas.

 IMAGE ABOVE: Tunas feeding on what is left of the bait ball.